 The innocent and invisible in our world so often suffer.
 We must ease that suffering where we find it, we must respond to the ones that fall in our path, the ones across the city, or across the world.
 When we can hold out our own two hands to help we must, and those times we cannot, we should support the work of others.

 It is my time now and I will do everything I can for Iris, we will take walks in the sunshine and she’ll rest on her bed and I will tell her that she will live a long happy life and find her forever family.
 If, however, in spite of the medicines and care the worst happens, then with sorrow I will pay that price instead, a price rescuers know all too well.
 I will hold her on my lap and craddle her head as she slips from this world to the next.
-I will tell her she can go, that Daisy is waiting for her and to watch for me, because one day I will be there too, looking for her and so many others.
+I will tell her she can go, that Daisy is waiting for her and to watch for me, because one day I will be there too, and I will be looking.
+I’ll be looking for her and so very many others.

 ©2011-2012 itsa5doglife All Rights Reserved